 InterNations is an international community for people living and working abroad.
 Founded in 2007 by three young entrepreneurs from Germany (former expatriates themselves), it has become the biggest expatriate network worldwide.

-Rotary International is an international service organization whose stated purpose is to bring together business and professional leaders in order to provide humanitarian services, encourage high ethical standards in all vocations, and help build goodwill and peace in the world.
-It is a secular organization open to all persons regardless of race, colour, creed, religion, gender, or political preference.
+Rotary International is an international service organisation whose stated purpose is to bring together business and professional leaders in order to provide humanitarian services, encourage high ethical standards in all vocations, and help build goodwill and peace in the world.
+It is a secular organisation open to all persons regardless of race, colour, creed, religion, gender, or political preference.

-ICS is a non-profit organization, open to current or former expatriates living in Skåne.
-The aim of the club is to bridge cultural barriers, establish new networks and activities and to underpin an "internationalization" process in Skåne, creating richer and more favorable living conditions in the region.
+ICS is a non-profit organisation, open to current or former expats living in Skåne.
+The aim of the club is to bridge cultural barriers, establish new networks and activities, and to underpin an "internationalisation" process in Skåne, creating richer and more favourable living conditions in the region.

 The AWC Malmö welcomes members from all over the world.
-Currently, about 70% of our membership are U.S. citizens, the rest are expatriates from around the globe.
-The AWC Malmö has an open membership policy: you need be neither an American nor a woman to join.
+Currently, about 70% of their membership are US citizens, the rest are expats from around the globe.
+The AWC Malmö has an open membership policy: you don't need to be either an American or a woman to join.

-Tamams Student Association works with integration, diversity and anti-racism in and around Lund’s student life”.
-The association in Lund is a branch of the larger Tamam organization.
-The organization was founded in 2008 in Lund.
+Tamams Student Association works with integration, diversity and anti-racism in and around Lund’s student life.
+The association in Lund is a branch of the larger Tamam organisation, which was founded in the city in 2008.
 Their motto is “Friendship without borders”.
-Read more about activities you can join on their website.
+Read more about activities on their website.